libp2p/specs/kad-dht/README.md

 (quorum) responses from distinct nodes to check for consistency before returning an answer.

-Should the responses be different, the `Validator.Select()` function is used to resolve the conflict and select the _best_ result.
+Should the responses be different, the implementation should use some validation mechanism to resolve the conflict and select the _best_ result.

 **Entry correction.** Nodes that returned _worse_ records are updated via a direct `PUT_VALUE` RPC call when the lookup completes.
 Thus the DHT network